RobinTT69/e-z-screenshot-linux/README.md

 # Usage

-In order to use this script, type the following commands into the terminal:
+In order to use this script, enter the following commands into the terminal:

 `$ git clone https://github.com/RobinTT69/e-z-screenshot-grim-linux`